Why UT Southwestern

-The fellowship is designed to provide a broad experience in neuroradiology and prepare graduates for both the independent practice of the specialty of neuroradiology and subspecialty CAQ certification through the American Board of Radiology.
-While the accredited fellowship is one year in duration, select individual fellows have remained for an additional year of concentrated subspecialty experience.
-Up to six fellows are accepted per year.
+Accredited by the Accreditation Council for Graduate Medical Education (ACGME), our one-year Neuroradiology Fellowship program provides a broad experience in neuroradiology and prepares graduates for both the independent practice of the specialty of neuroradiology and subspecialty CAQ certification through the American Board of Radiology.
+While the accredited fellowship is one year in duration, select individual fellows can remain for an additional year of concentrated subspecialty experience.

 Fellows who choose to do a second year become an Instructor in the Radiology Department, functioning as a junior faculty member under the continued guidance of senior faculty.
 In this year, a greater degree of autonomy and function is expected and greater supervisory skills are required.
 In addition, further subspecialization opportunities are available in a variety of areas, including: